jlroettger/website/content/blog/money.md

 updated: '2023-01-28'
 ---

 This is a post I've already rewritten a couple of times.
-Initially, I wanted to post it mid December last year, in response to a discussion on Discord.
+Initially, I wanted to post it end of December last year, in response to a discussion on Discord.
 But the more I thought about it, the more I realised that there’s more to this topic than I initially anticipated.

 So, what is this all about?